arkayenro/arkinventory/ChangeHistory.md

 # 3.10.00 Alpha 7 (xx-xxx-2022)
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1604 - client detection issue that caused some categories to not show
+ - changed - https://github.com/arkayenro/arkinventory/issues/1605 - outfit( ) rule function will now check using all supported outfit mods as well as the equipment manager, and not just the first one that is enabled.
+ - added - (dragonflight) support for C_Container
+ - fixed - some non battlepet items were triggering the generation of a battlepet tooltip
+ - fixed - cooldowns on wearing items
+ - fixed - frame levels werent getting reset so the background ended up above the items and blocked mouse input (again)

 # 3.10.00 Alpha 6 (30-SEP-2022)
  - fixed - issues with multiple functions that reference the project id to hide data that shouldnt exist.  wrath getting a new project id sort of broke them so that check has been removed and you may see old character data appear in item counts, gold, search, and when switching to another character.  you can manually delete the old data from the switch character menus, or in the config.